 What is a Veterinary Cardiologist?

-Veterinary Cardiologists specialize in the diagnosis and treatment of conditions affecting the heart and lungs.
+Veterinary cardiologists specialize in the diagnosis and treatment of conditions affecting the heart and lungs.
 They are particularly skilled at understanding the status of your pet’s disease and can help you make the best decisions to maximize both quality and length of your pet’s life.
-With in-depth experience handling the diagnostic equipment and procedural options for patients including temporary and permanent pacemaker implantations, loop recorder placements as well as both diagnostic and interventional cardiac catheterization.
-VETMED utilizes many of the same diagnostic tools as our human counterparts, for example, a dedicated cardiac ultrasound machine, telemetric monitoring equipment, blood pressure, and EKG’s.
+They have in-depth experience handling the diagnostic equipment and procedural options for patients including temporary and permanent pacemaker implantations, loop recorder placements as well as both diagnostic and interventional cardiac catheterization.
+VetMED utilizes many of the same diagnostic tools as our human counterparts, for example, a dedicated cardiac ultrasound machine, telemetric monitoring equipment, blood pressure, and EKG’s.

 Cardiac Interventional Procedures

-VETMED’s Cardiac Catherization lab is located within a fully functional surgical suite and is equipped with high resolution flouroscopy and invasive pressure monitory capabilities.
+VetMED’s cardiac catheterization lab is located within a fully functional surgical suite and is equipped with high resolution advanced pressure fluoroscopy monitoring.